 Arctostaphylos Uva ursi, also known as Bearberry, is an evergreen shrub that is mainly found in the Northern hemisphere.
 It produces red berries, however, only the leaves are used in herbal medicine.

 Uva ursi is one of the most commonly used herbal treatments for UTIs and it is commercially available as crushed leaf or powder.
+Its high availability in some regions makes it one of the go to UTI home remedies for many.

 How Uva Ursi Works For UTIs